The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 I have an uncanny ability to overschedule my weeks.
 This past one was filled with meeting deadlines, painting my home office, putting up my garden’s bounty, and so on.
 While I crossed plenty of stuff off my to-do list, I didn’t have time to unwind.
 So, bright and early on Monday morning, I headed for Left Hand Trail near Boulder for a little “me time.”

-I know the area well, having passed by it so many times on U.S. 36 en route to Rocky Mountain National Park or Lyons, that I affectionately call it the “dead zone.”
-(I’ve had one too many phone calls dropped in this area.)
-I’ve never stopped for a quick hike, which was a mistake because this pretty little 3.3-mile (one-way) trail skirts a private reservoir, and links up to a bounty of Boulder Valley Ranch trails.
-The short-grass prairie—which, at places, is practically overrun with chirping prairie dogs—is stunning during any season.
-Right now, though, the golden hues make the changing leaves of the trees surrounding the water look especially stunning.
-(There is grandfatherly cottonwood about 0.7-miles from the trailhead that is a photographer’s dream.)
+I know the area so well—having passed by it so many times on U.S. 36 en route to Rocky Mountain National Park or Lyons—that I affectionately call it the “dead zone,” for its terrible cell service.
+Still, I’d never stopped for a quick hike, which was a mistake because this pretty little 2.8-mile (one way) trail skirts a private reservoir and links up to a network of Boulder Valley Ranch trails.
+The short-grass prairie—which, in places, is overrun with chirping prairie dogs—is stunning during any season.
+Right now, though, the golden hues make the trees surrounding the water look especially stunning.
+(There is a grandfatherly cottonwood about 0.7-miles from the trailhead that is a photographer’s dream.)

 The trail’s elevation barely changes—at least for someone used to trekking the Rockies—so the hike was more of a stroll than a workout.
-That was just fine by me, as I unwound by listening to the prairie cacophony of moving grasses, flocking birds, and burrowing tiny furry things.
-I had the trail mostly to myself, but it is popular with horseback riders, mountain bikers, and trail runners, so you should expect some traffic.
+That was just fine by me, as I unwound by listening to the prairie cacophony of moving grasses, flocking birds, and tiny furry things burrowing in the dirt.
+I had the trail mostly to myself, but it’s popular with horseback riders, mountain bikers, and trail runners, so you should expect some traffic.
 I walked for two miles and then turned back—after all, there are more deadlines to meet—but the morning reverie was just what I needed to recharge.